 I am a passionate and experienced educator, scholar, advocate, and practitioner.
 I grew up in the predominantly white middle-class suburbs of metro Detroit during the 80’s and 90’s where my upbringing was shaped by the privilege of well-funded public education, competitive women’s sports, and being a queer kid in a fairly conservative community.
 I found my voice and my desire for self and collective transformation in my twenties, and decided to pursue a career in higher education.

 As a faculty member turned equity, inclusion, and student affairs leader, I hold almost two decades of higher education experience.
 I am the former Assistant Vice President of Student Affairs, Equity, and Inclusion at Champlain College where I also served as the Title IX and Bias Response Coordinator.
-Prior to that, I directed the Office of Pluralism and Leadership at Dartmouth College and taught courses at Dartmouth College, Middlebury College, the University at Albany, and the University of Vermont, where I was awarded the LGBTQ+ Faculty Leadership Award.
+Prior to that, I directed the Office of Pluralism and Leadership and served as a Deputy Title IX Coordinator at Dartmouth College and taught courses at Dartmouth College, Middlebury College, the University at Albany – SUNY, and the University of Vermont, where I was awarded the LGBTQ+ Faculty Leadership Award.

 Over the years, I have leveraged my expertise to advocate for trans inclusion and to educate healthcare professionals, K-12 teachers, non-profit leaders and staff, and higher education professionals across the United States.
 From 2018-2019, I served as a founding member and patient advocate on the Gynecology Trans Healthcare Pathway project for the Department of Gynecology at Dartmouth Hitchcock Medical Center (Lebanon, NH) where I worked with doctors, nurses, interns, and administrative staff to identify address gaps in care for trans men and assigned female at birth (AFAB) non-binary patients.

 At a fundamental level, I consider community one of my core values.
 It’s important to me to nourish a sense of belonging and ensure that marginalized voices are heard.
-I currently serve as a member of the Board of Directors of Outright Vermont, as a Co-Chair of the Belonging, Equity, and Inclusion Committee for the City of St. Albans, and I am the founder and primary administrator of the Transgender Vermont Facebook Group.
-While living in the Upper Valley of VT, I co-facilitated a bi-weekly peer support group for trans and non-binary adults.
+I currently serve as a member of the Executive Committee of the Board of Directors of Outright Vermont and I am the founder and primary administrator of the Transgender Vermont Facebook Group.
+I am a past Co-Chair of the St. Albans City Belonging, Equity, and Inclusion Committee and, while living in the Upper Valley of VT, I co-facilitated a bi-weekly peer support group for trans and non-binary adults.
 From 2009-2014, I served as a co-chair of the National Women’s Studies Association Trans/Gender Variant Caucus.
 And, when I lived in Albany, NY, I supported the work of the Pride Center of the Capitol Region (Albany, NY) as a participant on the programming committee, grants committee, and then as a member of the Board of Directors.

 I earned my doctorate and master’s degrees in Sociology from the University at Albany, State University of New York and my bachelor’s degree in Sociology from Colby College.
 Additionally, I am a certified Restorative Justice Facilitator and graduate of Harvard Institute of Education’s Management Development Program.
 I am a Board Certified Massage Therapist and a certified yoga and meditation teacher and social-emotional learning facilitator.

-I founded Embodied Values, LLC, to be able to provide healing and transformative services that help people and organizations embody their values.
+I founded Embodied Values, LLC, to be able to provide contemporary, people-centered services that help individuals and organizations embody their values.

 ~ Reese